raulck/rock-paper-scissors/README.md

+## Rock-Paper-Scissors game built with React and Styled Components, featuring clean design and simple, easy-to-understand code.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).